Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

-Range Expansion (Animals) -- Summary
+Range Expansions (Animals - Other) -- Summary

-Shifting to a consideration of something other than birds and butterflies, Hickling et al. (2005) analyzed changes in the northern and southern range boundaries of 37 non-migratory British dragonfly and damselfly species - 4 of which have northern ranges, 24 of which have southern ranges, and 9 of which are ubiquitous - between the two 10-year periods 1960-70 and 1985-95.
-This work revealed that the sizes of the ranges of all but two of the 37 species increased between the two 10-year periods; and they state that their "findings that species are shifting northwards faster at their northern range margin than at their southern range margin, are consistent with the results of Parmesan et al. (1999)," adding that "this could suggest that species at their southern range margins are less constrained by climate than by other factors."
-We agree, noting that this is the primary thesis of our major report The Specter of Species Extinction: Will Global Warming Decimate Earth's Biosphere?
+Hickling et al. (2005) analyzed changes in the northern and southern range boundaries of 37 non-migratory British Odonata (dragonfly and damselfly) species -- four of which have northern ranges, 24 of which have southern ranges, and nine of which are ubiquitous -- between the two 10-year periods 1960-70 and 1985-95, finding that all but two of the 37 species increased the size of their ranges between the two 10-year periods.
+With respect to this observation, they report that their "findings that species are shifting northwards faster at their northern range margin than at their southern range margin, are consistent with the results of Parmesan et al. (1999)," adding that "this could suggest that species at their southern range margins are less constrained by climate than by other factors."
+Consequently, rather than leading to range reductions as a prelude to a massive extinction of species, as has been claimed by many of the world's climate alarmists to be lurking just around the corner, so to speak, global warming, if it continues for some time and its elevated warmth is maintained, will in all likelihood lead to most of earth's species expanding their ranges and gaining even stronger footholds on the planet.

 References